copyninja/copyninja.info/content/devops/my_mail_setup.rst

 Sending Mails
 =============

-Well its not sufficient if we can read mails, we need to be able to reply to mail.
-And this was the bit of tricky part where I recently got lost and started writing this post.
+Well its not sufficient that if we can read mails, we need to be able to reply to mail.
+And this was the slightly tricky part where I recently got lost and had to write this post so that I don't forget it again.
+(And of course don't have to refer some outdated posts on web).

-My setup to send mails is using *postfix* as SMTP client using my own SMTP server as relayhost for it.
-The problem of relaying is its not for the mobile hosts (or as jonas says *not for the road runners*).
-There are couple of ways to allow mobile hosts to use relay servers, one is put the IP address from where mail will originate into *my_network* or second use SASL authentication.
+My setup to send mails is using *postfix* as SMTP client with my own SMTP server as relayhost for it.
+The problem of relaying is it's not for the hosts with dynamic IP.
+There are couple of ways to allow hosts with dynamic IP to use relay servers, one is put the IP address from where mail will originate into *my_network* or second use SASL authentication.

 My preferred way is use of SASL authentication.
 For this I first had to create a separate account one for each machine which is going to relay the mails to my